 Sustainability and Adaptation: Entry Requirements

 The Sustainability and Adaptation courses are intended to cater for a broad range of interests.
-For acceptance onto the programme the following requirements apply:
+For acceptance into the programme the following requirements apply:

-The University and CAT are strongly committed to widening participation and equal opportunity for all.
+The University of East London and CAT are strongly committed to widening participation and equal opportunity for all.

 In the case of applicants whose first language is not English, then IELTS 6.5 (or equivalent) is required.